United-Codes/cloudofficeprint-java/cloudofficeprint/bin/main/com/cloudofficeprint/Examples/SpaceX/spacex_example.md

 PrintJob printJob = new PrintJob(data,copServer,output,base64Resource,null,null,null,null);
 ```

-Finally we actually send this printjob to an Cloud Office Print server and save the response into our output file:
+Finally we actually send this printjob to a Cloud Office Print server and save the response into our output file:
 ```java
 Response response = printJob.execute();
 response.downloadLocally("./downloads/spaceX");